codepunkt/gulp-coffee-sass-hbs-starter/README.md

 - - -

-### Production
+## Starting a production build

 ```shell
 gulp --prod
 ```

-There will run the default task defined in `gulp/tasks/default.coffee` in production mode, which has these task dependencies:
+This will run the default task defined in `gulp/tasks/default.coffee` in production mode, which has these task dependencies:

 ![task dependencies prod](prod.png)

-### Configuration
+## Configuration
 All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.coffee`.
 Adapt the paths and settings to the structure and needs of your project.